What is Gifted & Talented?

 - Current public school students in grades K-2 will take the test during a regular school day in January—get your child’s testing date from their school.

 - Current pre-K, charter school, and non-public school students will take the test on a weekend date—choose a test date and location when you schedule the test.

 There are two types of settings for G&T programs.

 - District G&T programs are located within DOE public elementary schools.
 Students in these programs take classes together in major subject areas but may share classes such as physical education or art with students who are not in the G&T program.
 These programs give an admissions priority to students who live in particular school districts.

 - Citywide G&T programs are schoolwide.
 Every student in these schools is in the G&T program, and all courses are designed for G&T students.
 These programs accept students from across the city and do not give admissions priorities based on where students live.

-- Admissions Guides.
-View a map of schools with G&T programs from the 2018-2019 school year and learn about the G&T admissions process, the G&T test, and admissions priorities.
-If your child was born in 2014, use the Kindergarten and Gifted & Talented Admissions Guide.
-Otherwise, refer to the Gifted & Talented Admissions Guide
+- Gifted & Talented Admissions Guide.
+The 2020 guide (coming soon!) provides a map of schools with G&T programs from the 2019-2020 school year.
+Pick up a copy to learn about the G&T admissions process, the G&T test, and admissions priorities.

 - MySchools.
 Starting in late November, you’ll use MySchools to explore elementary schools and learn about G&T programs.

 - Diversity in Admissions.
 This year, G&T programs across the city were invited to participate in a pilot initiative to increase diversity within our programs.

 The results of the G&T test are confidential to you and will not affect your child’s school placement or be shared with your child’s current or future school.